 Dates: Several in May

 The largest Memorial Day event in San Francisco is at the National Cemetery in the Presidio.
 The event starts at 10:30am with a parade.
 It's followed by a formal ceremony that starts at around 11am.
 Many local politicians and military personnel will speak.
 At the end, the U.S. Army's 75th Pacific Division will honor those we lost with a 21-gun salute.

 Date: Monday, May 29

-The following list of events are not yet confirmed for 2017.
-I'll update these as soon as their details are ready for this year.
+The following events that took place in May 2016 have not yet been confirmed for 2017.
+I'll update them as soon as details are ready for this year.

 May 1 in the Bayview/Dogpatch neighborhood marks the second edition of Sunday Streets this year, a monthly festival that rotates among districts.
 Each of these free events features activities for the whole family, live music, and streets closed to traffic so you can run, bike, and play in the area.